giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_app_template.md

     In case you used `kubectl gs` command you realized the output is an `App` custom resource plus the configmap.
 In case you want to manage the values in plain YAML, you could rely on the configmap generator feature of [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#generating-resources).

-    __Warning__: It can't be used for the Secrets as they need to be encrypted before commit into the Git Repository.
-Refer to our [adding an app](./add_appcr.md) docs to check how to add and encrypt a Secret.
+    __Warning__: It can't be used for the secrets as they need to be encrypted before commit into the Git Repository.
+Refer to our [adding an app](./add_appcr.md) docs to check how to add and encrypt a secret.

 3. Now it's time to create the `kustomization.yaml` file, adding the optional secret or configmap as resources and/or using a configmap generator to manage plain configuration: